-UvA Readers Online provides access to digital readers and syllabi for the Faculties of Economics and Business (FEB), Humanities (FGw), Social and Behavioural Sciences (FMG), Law (FdR) and Science.
+UvA Readers Online provides access to digital and print readers for the Faculties of Economics and Business (FEB), Humanities (FGw), Social and Behavioural Sciences (FMG), Law (FdR) and Science.
 The site is searchable by name of the lecturer or author, programme and course catalogue number.
 Printed copies can be ordered online via repro supplier Canon’s webshop.

 UvA Readers Online and the import module are accessible from any computer, tablet or smartphone.
 Just log in with your UvAnetID and password.
 Please note: to be recognised by the system, confirm the Request for Information Transfer on your first log in by clicking 'Yes, share this information' and on the following page 'Yes, share this information'.